AlixANNERAUD/Robot_Mouche/control-panel/README.md

 Web control panel for driving the robot.
-Connects to the robot using a websocket.
+Connects to the robot using an HTTP API.

 ## Running